 A.B.
 Krongard is an independent director, Chair of the nominating and corporate governance committee, and a member of the audit committee of AGM's board of directors.
 He was elected to the AGM board of directors in January 2022.
-Mr. Krongard has also served as an independent director and a member of the audit committee of AAM's board of directors since 2011.
+Mr. Krongard also served as an independent director and a member of the audit committee of AAM's board of directors from 2011 through September 2023.
 Mr. Krongard also served as a member of the conflicts committee of AAM's board of directors from January 2019 through December 2021.
 From 2001 to 2004, Mr. Krongard served as Executive Director of the Central Intelligence Agency.
 From 1998 to 2001, Mr. Krongard served as Counselor to the Director of Central Intelligence.
 Prior to 1998, Mr. Krongard served in various capacities at Alex Brown, Incorporated, including serving as Chief Executive Officer beginning in 1991 and assuming additional duties as Chairman of the board of directors in 1994.
 Upon the merger of Alex Brown, Incorporated with Bankers Trust Corporation in 1997, Mr. Krongard served as Vice-Chairman of the Board of Bankers Trust Corporation and served in such capacity until assuming his position at the Central Intelligence Agency.
 Mr. Krongard served as the Lead Director of Under Armour, Inc. from 2006 to 2020.
 Mr. Krongard serves as Chair of the nominating and corporate governance committee and a member of the compensation committee of Iridium Communications Inc. and as a member of the audit committee of Icahn Enterprises L.P.
 Mr. Krongard served on the board of trustees of In-Q-Tel, Inc. from 2007 to 2022.
 Mr. Krongard graduated with honors from Princeton University and received a J.D. from the University of Maryland School of Law, where he also graduated with honors.
-Mr. Krongard's comprehensive corporate background contributes to the range of experience of AGM's and AAM's boards of directors.
+Mr. Krongard's comprehensive corporate background contributes to the range of experience of AGM's board of directors.

 Pauline Richards is an independent director, a member of the audit committee, and member of the sustainability and corporate responsibility committee of AGM's board of directors.
 She was elected to the AGM board of directors in January 2022.
-Ms. Richards has also served as an independent director and a member of the audit committee of AAM's board of directors since 2011.
-Ms. Richards served as Chair of the audit committees of AGM and AAM from 2011 until June 2023.
+Ms. Richards also served as an independent director and a member of the audit committee of AAM's board of directors from 2011 through September 2023.
 Ms. Richards also served as a member of the conflicts committee of AAM's board of directors from October 2020 to December 2021.
-Ms. Richards currently serves as Chief
+From

-Operating Officer of Trebuchet Group Holdings Limited, a position she has held since 2008.
+2008 until 2023, Ms. Richards served as Chief Operating Officer of Trebuchet Group Holdings Limited.
 Ms. Richards also serves as a member of the Audit and Governance Committees of the board of directors of Wyndham Hotels and Resorts.
-Ms. Richards is also a director of Hamilton Insurance Group, serving on the audit and investment committees, a position she has held since 2013.
-Ms. Richards previously served on the board of Wyndham Worldwide from 2006 to 2018.
+Ms. Richards previously served on the board of Hamilton Insurance Group, Ltd. from 2013 until March 2024 and on the board of Wyndham Worldwide from 2006 to 2018.
 Prior to 2008, Ms. Richards served as Director of Development of Saltus Grammar School from 2003 to 2008, as Chief Financial Officer of Lombard Odier Darier Hentsch (Bermuda) Limited from 2001 to 2003, and as Treasurer of Gulf Stream Financial Limited from 1999 to 2000.
-Ms. Richards also served as a member of the Audit Committee and chair of the Corporate Governance Committee of the board of directors of Butterfield Bank from 2006 to 2013.
 Ms. Richards graduated from Queen's University, Ontario, Canada, with a B.A. in psychology and has obtained certification as a CPA, CMA.
-Ms. Richards' extensive finance experience and her service on the boards of other public companies adds significant value to AGM's and AAM's boards of directors.
+Ms. Richards' extensive finance experience and her service on the boards of other public companies adds significant value to AGM's board of directors.